-In January 2024 the AIA Examiners' Conference connected AIA's academic team from universities across the world for an interactive event, including a keynote from Mark Manning, Principal Advisor on Regulatory Affairs at the International Financial Reporting Standards (IFRS) Foundation, explaining the role of Sustainability and IFRS in contemporary accounting practices.
-AIA's active involvement in shaping reporting standards was highlighted, with a focus on responding to the European Commission's introduction of European Sustainability Reporting Standards and a new Corporate Sustainability Reporting Directive.
+In January 2024 the AIA Examiners' Conference connected AIA's academic team from universities across the world for an interactive event, including a keynote from Mark Manning, Principal Advisor on Regulatory Affairs at the International Reporting Standards Financial (IFRS) Foundation. explaining the role Sustainability and IFRS in contemporary accounting practices.
+AIA's involvement in shaping reporting standards was highlighted, with a focus on responding to the European Commission's introduction European Sustainability Reporting Standards and а new Corporate Sustainability Reporting Directive.

-As part of annual updates AIA made appropriate changes to the syllabus at all levels of its Recognised Professional Qualification and learning material to include amendments to general requirements for disclosure of sustainabilityrelated financial information and climate-related disclosures.
+As part of annual updates AIA made appropriate changes to the syllabus at all levels of its Recognised Professional Qualification and learning material to include amendments to general requirements for disclosure of sustainability-related financial information and climate-related disclosures.